The generalised distribution semantics and projective families of distributions: Classification of projective generalised probabilistic logic programs

+\begin{proof} We use the explicit characterisation of families of distributions with the strong independence property from Subsection \ref{subsec:SIP}.
+So let the $\gamma_i$ and $\gamma_{\theta,i}$ be the possible traces, as in the discussion in Subsection \ref{subsec:SIP}.
+The goal of the construction is to define a distribution over the $n$-traces for every subset of size $n$ in accordance with the given parameters $(p_i)$ and $(p_{\theta,i})$, for every $n$ not exceeding the highest arity of predicates in $L$.

-\begin{proof} We have to solve two problems simultaneously: \begin{itemize} \item We have to define a distribution over the $\gamma$\textsubscript{s} in accordance with the given parameters $(p_i)$ and $(p_{\theta,i})$. \item We have to define a local ordering on $a_1, \dots, a_n$, where $n$ does not exceed the highest arity of predicates in $L$. \end{itemize}
+We have to solve two problems simultaneously: \begin{itemize} \item We have to define a distribution over the $\gamma$\textsubscript{s} in accordance with the given parameters $(p_i)$ and $(p_{\theta,i})$.
+This leads to a distribution for every ordered tuple of size $n$. \item We have to define a local ordering on $a_1, \dots, a_n$.
+Coupled with the solution of the other problem, this results in a distribution for every (unordered) subset. \end{itemize}